Why is China reinforcing its border with North Korea?

 Tong Zhao, an analyst at the Carnegie Tsinghua Center for Global Policy, said that "given the growing tensions and risks of military conflicts over the peninsula, I am sure China has been enhancing its military contingency plans."

-On Monday, a Chinese Ministry of Foreign Affairs spokesman said "military means should not be an option to solve the Korean Peninsula issue."
+On Monday, a Chinese Ministry of Foreign Affairs (MOFA) spokesman said "military means should not be an option to solve the Korean Peninsula issue."
 A Defense Ministry spokesman declined to comment Monday on China's war contingency plans.

+Speaking Tuesday, MOFA spokesman Lu Kang said the country's military "has maintained normal combat readiness and training status along the Chinese-North Korean border."

 Earlier this year, the Chinese state-run tabloid Global Times warned "if the North Korean nuclear issue boils over, a war on the peninsula is unavoidable."